Oxygen: Build-up in the atmosphere

 Before photosynthesis evolved, Earth's atmosphere had little free diatomic elemental oxygen (O_{2}).

 Oxygen began building up in the prebiotic atmosphere at approximately 2.45 Ga during the Neoarchean-Paleoproterozoic boundary, a paleogeological event known as the Great Oxygenation Event (GOE).
 The concentrations of O_{2} attained were less than 10% of today's and probably fluctuated greatly.
 Around 500Mya a second event known as the Neoproterozoic Oxygenation Event lead to oxygen levels similar or even higher than the present.

 Oxygen is both a result of biological activity and a key enabler.
 Photosynthesis produces oxygen while plants and animals using aerobic respiration consume it.
-Consequently the evolution of life is closely related to the concentration of available oxygen.
+Consequently, the evolution of life is closely related to the concentration of available oxygen.
 Understanding the relationship between oxygen and evolution would aid in seeking evidence of extraterrestrial life in exoplanet data.
 Oxygen concentration plays a key role in the geochemical composition of sedimentary rocks, making oxygen concentration important for geology and sedimentary rocks important for understanding oxygen concentration over geologic time.
 The increase in oxygen concentrations had wide-ranging and significant impacts on Earth's geochemistry and biosphere.
 However, detailed connections between oxygen and evolution remain elusive.

 Variations in atmospheric oxygen concentration may have shaped past climates.
 When oxygen declined, atmospheric density dropped, which in turn increased surface evaporation, causing precipitation increases and warmer temperatures.

 Extraterrestrial free oxygen

-In the field of astrobiology and in the search for extraterrestrial life oxygen is a strong biosignature.